 In most places, your baby will be screened in hospital, before you take your baby home.
 Each state has its own way of following up on babies who don’t have a hearing screen in hospital.

 Each state also has its own way of referring babies to audiology and supporting parents and families.

 Hearing screening isn’t compulsory.
 You have to give your permission for your baby to be screened, which means signing a consent form.

-Signs of hearing loss
+Signs of deafness or hearing loss

-Even if everything seems OK but you still feel worried, you should see your doctor or nurse.
-After all, you know your baby best.
+Even if everything seems OK but you still feel worried, you should see your GP or child and family health nurse.

 You can ask the health professionals who are caring for you and your child for more information and support to learn sign language.